Raleigh Dog Bite Personal Injury Lawyers

 We will assist you with every aspect of your dog bite claim, including finding sources of financial recovery.
 Unlike a car accident, where there is almost always a source of insurance coverage to pay money damages – this is not always the case with dog attack claims.
 The owner of the dog may not have homeowner’s or renter’s insurance that provides coverage for your injuries, or the insurance company may file a “declaratory judgment” suit to argue that it should not have to provide coverage for your injuries (for example, if the policyholder did not disclose that he or she owned a dog).
 If such an insurance coverage suit is filed, our Raleigh dog bite attorneys will assist you both with your primary liability case and the coverage suit.

 If the dog owner was a tenant, our firm will also investigate whether the landlord has any liability for your injuries.
 Landlord liability can be established where (1) the landlord knew the tenant had a vicious dog; (2) the landlord had the ability to remove the vicious dog; but (3) negligently failed to remove the vicious dog.

 Dog attack claims often involve significant injuries, including permanent scarring.
 These scars can be particularly damaging when the victim is a small child who will live with those scars the rest of his or her life.
-The Raleigh law firm of Maginnis Law can help you or your child fight for the full, fair compensation to which they are entitled under North Carolina law.
+The Raleigh law firm of Maginnis Howard can help you or your child fight for the full, fair compensation to which they are entitled under North Carolina law.